sider/sider-docs/docs/tools/cplusplus/cpplint.md

 ### `extensions`

 This option allows you to specify a comma-separated list of file extensions to analyze.
-For example `c++,cpp,cc,hh`.
+For example, `c++,cpp,cc,hh`.

 ### `headers`

 This option allows you to specify a comma-separated list of header file extensions to analyze.
-For example `hpp,hxx`.
+For example, `hpp,hxx`.
 The values are automatically added to the [`extensions`](#extensions) list.

 ### `filter`